pardonmyfriend/BackupReportApp/README.md

 # BackupReportApp
-A Streamlit application for analyzing and visualizing backup reports.
+A Streamlit application for analyzing and visualizing backup reports sourced from Veeam Backup & Replication.
 Provides a dashboard with insights into backup performance.

 ## Description